-If you recently watched the unique choose-your-own-adventure movie Black Mirror: Bandersnatch, chances are your mind is still reeling.
+If you recently watched Season 5 of Black Mirror, chances are your mind is still reeling.
 The 21st century's answer to The Twilight Zone, the anthology franchise Black Mirror uses a blend of science fiction and horror to tell cautionary tales about our growing dependence on technology.
 While the characters of Black Mirror have gadgets and gizmos aplenty, they often pay a steep price for them: The robot of a dead lover prolongs the grieving process.
 A memory recorder uncovers marriage-shattering secrets.
 A mother who uses a child-tracker eventually loses her daughter forever.
 All of these scenarios are not only terrifying—I hope I'm never judged by a social media rating—but they're also terrifyingly plausible.
 It's not hard to imagine our world turning into a real-life episode of Black Mirror.

-For more spine-tingling stories about the dangers of technology, and to pass the time while you wait for the arrival of Black Mirror Season 5, check out the 10 books like Black Mirror below.
+For more spine-tingling stories about the dangers of technology, and to pass the time while you wait to find out if there will be a Black Mirror season six, check out the 10 books like Black Mirror below.

 The Continent of Lies